This article is part of our series about "Divorce in New York". You can find the links to the other articles at the bottom of the page.

 Finally, there’s DIY divorce, which actually has two flavors, both of which are only available to couples engaged in an uncontested divorce.

 In a true DIY divorce, you and your spouse will fill out all of the paperwork and meet all of the court requirements on your own, and you will only be responsible for paying the court filing fee.

 The low cost is very appealing, but this option is more than many people can handle.
 The forms are extremely tedious (think doing your own taxes), and the court will make you redo them if they detect any mistakes.

 That’s why many couples prefer to go through their DIY divorce with the help of an online divorce platform like It’s Over Easy.
-It’s Over Easy will fill out all of the paperwork on your behalf for a low flat rate -- $750 for the basic package, or $2500 for premium service.
+It’s Over Easy will fill out all of the paperwork on your behalf, our pricing starts at $9 per month.

 If you’re interested in online divorce New York state law makes it very easy for you.
 In most uncontested divorce cases, you are never required to appear in court, so you can get through the entirety of your divorce from the comfort of your own home.

 To learn more about how these different divorce methods (and other factors) impact what you can expect to pay for your divorce, click here: How Much Does a Divorce Cost in New York.

 Now that you’ve either worked out your own uncontested divorce deal or had a judge help you over the finish line, the only thing left to do is legally dissolve your marriage once and for all.

 Your local Supreme Court will issue you a final divorce judgment, and your divorce certificate will become a public record.
 Congratulations, you are no longer married!